atrium-research/triple-ontology/development/01/motivating-scenario.md

 In the GoTriple environment, the term "document" refers to a broad spectrum of records obtained from data providers.
 These records encompass a wide variety of scholarly and research-oriented materials.
 Each document within GoTriple is characterized by several distinct features:

-1. **Content Variety**: Documents in GoTriple cover an extensive range of formats, including academic papers, datasets, project reports, and more, catering to the diverse needs of the SSH community.
+1. **Typology Variety**: Documents in GoTriple cover an extensive range of types, including academic papers, datasets, project reports, and more, catering to the diverse needs of the SSH community.

 2. **Multilingual Support**: GoTriple places significant emphasis on the linguistic aspect of documents.
 It accurately identifies and represents the language of a publication and its textual components, such as titles, abstracts, and keywords.
 The platform employs a controlled vocabulary that includes TRIPLE’s primary languages and other common languages, enhanced with special labels like "other" and "undefined" for cases that fall outside standard categorizations.